HeinoPortfolio/MS_Comp_Sci/6 Data Mining and Machine Learning/Labs/Module_8/README.md

 # Competencies
 Competencies and objectives completed in Module 7:

-- Decision Tree Classfier
+- Decision Tree Classifier

 # Technologies and Concepts Used

 The concepts and technologies used to create and complete the assessments are the following:
 - Python
-- Decision Tree Classfier
+- Decision Tree Classifier

 # Assignment Files